S.D. Panamá Oeste

-Sociedad Deportiva Panamá Oeste is a Panamanian football team playing at the Liga Nacional de Ascenso.
+Sociedad Deportiva Panamá Oeste is a Panamanian football team playing at the Liga Prom.

-It is based in Arraiján.
-Up until 2011, the team was known as Chorrillito Fútbol Club de Arraiján.
+It is based in Capira.
+Until 2011, the team was known as Chorrillito Fútbol Club de Arraiján.

 History

 Chorrillito F.C.

 In 2007 Chorrillito promoted to the Liga Nacional de Ascenso after defeating Five Star 4–2 in the Copa Rommel Fernández final.
 In its first season in the Liga Nacional de Ascenso in 2008, Chorrillito managed to reach both the Apertura and Clausura finals but lost in both cases against Orión and Río Abajo respectively.

 S.D.
 Panamá Oeste

 For the Clausura championship of the 2010-11 Liga Nacional de Ascenso season Chorrillito changed its name to Sociedad Deportiva Panamá Oeste.
 In that season they reached the quarterfinal stage of the championship after finishing 3rd in their group (Group B), however they were defeated by SUNTRACS on a 3–0 aggregate score.

+On June 14, 2023 it was announced on Twitter that the team was renamed as Academia Costa del Este and would also affect the U-18 team, the feminine team that plays at LFF (panamanian feminine top league) won't be affected.